Verify the Ultimate Beneficial Owners of your Business Customers

 What is the difference between indirect and direct beneficial ownership?

-Identifying indirect beneficial ownership can be more difficult and requires for you to delve into corporate structures with multiple layers.
-In the example below, both Individuals B & D are indirect beneficial owners.
+indirect beneficial ownership can be more difficult and requires for you to delve into corporate structures with multiple layers.
+In the example below, both Individual B & D are indirect beneficial owners.
 This is because each of them owns 25% or more of KYB PTY LTD through other entities.

 Identifying the beneficial owners of KYB PTY LTD